-Following ways improper sleep and weight loss are related in the body:
+Following ways improper sleep and weight loss are related to the body:

-- With improper sleep, a person may find it difficult to start or maintain a exercise regimen for weight loss.
-Thus sleep causes tiredness which is makes a person lazy and prone not to losing weight by adequate exercise thereby relating sleep and weight loss in the simplest terms.
+- With improper sleep, a person may find it difficult to start or maintain an exercise regimen for weight loss.
+Thus sleep causes tiredness which makes a person lazy and prone not to losing weight by adequate exercise thereby relating sleep and weight loss in the simplest terms.

 - Researchers have found that people who sleep less find their blood sugar processing ability declined up to the levels of diabetics in extreme cases.
 The short sleepers need up to 30% more insulin to keep blood sugar levels normal.